zackslash/voice-support/README.md

 1. In case one or more areas and/or one or more Music Assistant players are mentioned in the request, these areas and/or players are used.
-In case you don't expose the names, and the area or player mentioned doesn't match exactly with the area or player name in Home Assistatn, Assist will use the `No target response`.
+In case you don't expose the names, and the area or player mentioned doesn't match exactly with the area or player name in Home Assistant, Assist will use the `No target response`.
 2. If no target was mentioned in the request, the automation will first check if the request came from a device in an area.
-If in there is also a Music Assistant player in that same area, the music will be played there.
+If there is also a Music Assistant player in that same area, the music will be played there.
 3. If no target was mentioned in the request and the voice satellite area could also not be used, then the `Default Player` set in the blueprint will be used.
 In case no